m0rn1ngstr/m0rn1ngstr.github.io/_posts/2020-07-26-THM-Brooklyn99.md

 Hello, unsolved case, let's start.

 ## Enumeration
-Starting with `nmap` to determine what ports are open and what services are running I usually run with these options:
+Starting with `nmap` to determine what ports are open and what services are running.

+I usually run with these options:

 - T4 {T<0-5>: Set timing template (higher is faster)}